arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Block Storage (EBS).md

 	-   Max IOPS: 256,000
 	-   1000 lOPS per GB
 #### Hard Disk Drives (HDD)
-- Optimized for **Throughput-intensive Applications** that are less sensitive to increased I/O latency
+- Optimized for **Throughput-intensive Applications** that require **large & sequential IO operations** and are less sensitive to increased I/O latency (big data, data warehousing, log processing)
 - Maintain high throughput to HDD-backed volumes by maintaining a **high queue length** when performing large, sequential I/O
 - Cannot be used as boot volume for an EC2 instance
 - Storage: 125 MiB - 16 TiB